The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 “The idea is not to imitate Cuban culture, it is to use the values from the culture where we can and implement in today’s style.” says Ruud Vermeij in the documentary.

 Dancing the Cuban way is not the sign of simple revelry or laughter of the bodies, be it primary gestures, significant moments of an initiation dance, dance in couple or groups.
-It is the way in which the unique state of existing here and now is reinforced, the imprint of the spirit.
+In essence, it is the way in which the unique state of existing here and now is reinforced.
+It is the imprint of the spirit.
 And even more, to dance Cuban is the way in which the spirit interprets the consciousness of being present.

 The connection with the ground

-The natural grace of Cuban dance is part of a hidden spirituality, sign of the greatest vitality where dynamism is in its purest state.
+The natural grace of Cuban dance is part of a hidden spirituality.
+It’s a sign of the greatest vitality where dynamism is in its purest state.

-In African culture people cherish mother Earth and that is why their bodies communicate with the ground while dancing and yet are fluid doing so.
+In African culture people cherish mother Earth.
+That is why their bodies communicate with the ground while dancing and yet are fluid doing so.
 Surging from this way of feeling dances like danzón and son were born.

 Danzón is a fusion of European influences with African influences.
 Among all the Cuban dances, the danzón has been coined as the “national dance”.